rinaldilucas/node-user-api/README.md

 ## Usage

-You can import the Postman routes via file `./db/postman-collection.json` and import the mongodb collection via file `./db/users.json`.
+You can import the Postman routes via file `./db/postman-collection.json` and import the MongoDB collection via file `./db/users.json`.
-And below are the implemented routes.
+Below are the implemented routes.
 You can consult them in `user.routes.js` either.

 ```js